zyedidia/AnimatedPlots.jl/README.md

 ### Output

 AnimatedPlots supports creating images and gifs of your plots.
-Creating gifs make take a while, only close your program after it says `Created gif file.gif`
+Creating gifs may take a while, only close your program after it says `Created gif file.gif`.
+In addition, you must have [imagemagick] (http://www.imagemagick.org/script/binary-releases.php) installed in order to make gifs (most package managers provide it).

 ```
 julia> screenshot("my_screenshot.png") # Take a screenshot and save it to my_screenshot.png